Racia22/wed_26628_racia_akaliza/README.md

 ## 🗂️ Define the Scope

 ## 🔍 Business Process Being Modeled:
-Equipment Borrowing and Return Workflow – managing the request, approval, issue, return, and penalty enforcement related to institutional equipment.
+## Equipment Borrowing and Return Workflow

+This process models how students or employees request to borrow equipment, how it is approved, tracked, returned, and how penalties are managed if rules are broken.

 ## 💻 Relevance to MIS: